jan-bogaerts/mark/src/generated/mdc_component_expansion.md

 # MarkdownCode > services
 []
 # MarkdownCode > services > Theme service
-[{"component_name": "MainWindow", "value": "The main window refreshes it's entire content when the selected theme is updated.", "source": "# MarkdownCode > components > main window"}, {"component_name": "Theme", "value": "- Theme service\n- Managing the currently selected theme\n- Selection between a light or dark theme\n- Every component uses the theme service to retrieve the currently selected theme\n- The main window refreshes its entire content when the selected theme is updated", "source": "# MarkdownCode > components > toolbar > preferences > view section:"}]
+[{"component_name": "MainWindow", "value": "The main window refreshes it's entire content when the selected theme is updated.", "source": "# MarkdownCode > components > main window"}, {"component_name": "Theme", "value": "- Theme service\n- Managing the currently selected theme\n- Selection between a light or dark theme\n- Every component uses the theme service to retrieve the currently selected theme\n- The main window refreshes its entire content when the selected theme is updated", "source": "# MarkdownCode > components > toolbar > preferences > view section"}]
 # MarkdownCode > services > project service
 [{"component_name": "Outline", "value": "- The project service provides a function to retrieve a tree-structure, where each item in the tree represents a header that is used in the project.
 This tree-structure can be used in the outline or in drop-down boxes on the results-view.", "source": "# MarkdownCode > components > body > outline"}]
 # MarkdownCode > services > Selection service